 Note: Local jurisdictions may have requirements beyond the state requirements listed here.

-Animals from within Wisconsin do not have any requirements as long as they are legal to possess in Wisconsin.
+Animals from within Wisconsin do not have any requirements as long as they are legally possessed in Wisconsin.

 Animals from outside Wisconsin generally have no testing or vaccination requirements, but do need: